-Pre-Calculus Curriculum H is the third course in a four-year honors mathematics sequence.
+Pre-Calculus Curriculum H is a prerequisite course for our Calculus sequence.
 It is a rigorous course focusing on mathematical relations and their graphs, inverses, and applications.
-Topics studied include polynomial, trigonometric, exponential and logarithmic functions, matrices, polar coordinates, complex numbers, sequences, series and conics (and as time permits, combinations, permutations, probability and statistics.)
+Topics studied include polynomial, trigonometric, exponential and logarithmic functions, matrices, polar coordinates, complex numbers, sequences, series, and conics (and as time permits, combinations, permutations, probability and statistics.)
 The course is designed to emphasize theory and mathematical structure.
 Students will be invited to participate in the Competitive Math Exam Program of the Math Department, taking both the Math Olympiad and the AMC Exams.
 Students will be prepared to take the SAT II, Math Level 2 College Board Achievement exam in June.
 A TI-83+ or TI-84 graphing calculator or equivalent is required.
 Additionally, all students will participate in the year-long Math Fair project.
 Students will have the freedom to choose their own area of exploration for the project.